Where Science Takes OverA conversation with Dr. Douglas Jorgensen of New England Sport and Spine

 Jorgensen goes on to explain how dosing inconsistencies are the biggest frustration in recommending cannabis as an herbal substitution.
 Even with the most well-intentioned, well-run dispensaries, without plant-tissue cultures to clone the exact characteristics of the plant’s genetic profile, there will always be inconsistencies from plant to plant and ultimately in the end product.

-As Rob points out the lack of data, lack of research and lack of overall understanding of the plant has left consumers and physicians alike behind the 8-ball so to speak.
+Pointing out the lack of data, lack of research and lack of overall understanding of the plant has left consumers and physicians alike behind the 8-ball so to speak.

 “I am optimistic,” Jorgensen stated.
 “We’ve been watching the walls come down, we are even beginning to get some queries from insurance companies and the prison industry, who are also interested in the drug cost savings seen in Medicare.”